 Challenge

-Substance misuse remains a leading cause of preventable death in the United States, killing 91,799 people in 2020.
-The 2020 National Survey on Drug Use and Health states that 40.3 million people aged 12 and older had a substance use disorder in the past year.
-During that same time span, 21.4 percent of people aged 12 or older used illicit drugs.
+Substance misuse remains a leading cause of preventable death in the United States.
+In 2022, nearly 108,000 people died from drug-involved overdose.
+According to the 2022 National Survey on Drug Use and Health, 48.7 million people aged 12 years and older had a substance use disorder in the past year, and nearly a quarter of people aged 12 years or older reported using illicit drugs.

 EDC is helping to train the nation’s substance misuse prevention workforce through its leadership of the Strategic Prevention Technical Assistance Center (SPTAC).
 Funded by the Substance Abuse and Mental Health Services Administration (SAMHSA), SPTAC will provide customized, high-quality training and technical assistance to SAMHSA’s prevention grantees across the country, improving their workforce knowledge and skills to successfully implement SAMHSA’s Strategic Prevention Framework.
 SPTAC’s efforts will prioritize prevention efforts for people who experience behavioral health inequities due to income, race, gender, disability, and language.